AstralProtocol/docs/docs/introduction.md

 Astral doesn't seek to replace existing geospatial technologies.
 Instead, we ask how we can enhance them with Web3 design principles — openness, durability, and user dignity.
 Our aim is to bridge established geographic tools and standards with the emerging decentralized web, opening new possibilities for how we create, share, and trust spatial information.

+**Our goal is to unlock a new category in Web3: location-based apps and protocols.**

 ## Key Components

 ### Location Protocol `v0.1 live`